Season trivia for J1 League 2025

 Most last goals in a match

-The last goal of the match has most frequently been scored this season by Kosuke Kinoshita in Kashiwa Reysol/Sanfrecce Hiroshima, in total he has scored the last goal six times.
+The last goal of the match was scored the most times by Kosuke Kinoshita in Kashiwa Reysol/Sanfrecce Hiroshima during the 2025 season, in total he did this seven times.

 Most penalty goals by player